eye-division/madiacharya/_installations/i-will-go-wherever-you-take-me.md

 ---
 title: I will go wherever you take me
 description_markdown: >-
+  'I will go where ever you take me',

+  Driftwood frame, muslin covers, raw silk apliqued text

+  &nbsp;hARTslane Gallery, 2019

-  ‘I will go where ever you take me’ is based on the idea of home as a transient space&nbsp; shifting according to need and circumstance.
-The work takes its title from a translation of the appliqued text on both sides, written in Bengali meaning ‘ I will go wherever you take me’.&nbsp;
+  This site specific work is based on the idea of home as a transient space&nbsp; shifting according to need and circumstance.
+The work takes its title from a translation of the appliqued text on both sides, written in Bengali meaning ‘ I will go wherever you take me’.

-  The tent being a mobile structure that can be moved and set up in different locations refers to the idea of a nomadic existence rather than feeling settled in one place.&nbsp; The idea of home is presented as something, which is rootless, transient and uncertain.
-The frame is constructed out of driftwood, symbolizing journeys across oceans and origins in other lands.
+  &nbsp;&nbsp; The tent being a mobile structure that can be moved and set up in different locations refers to the idea of a nomadic existence rather than feeling settled in one place.&nbsp; The idea of home is presented as something, which is rootless, transient and uncertain.
+The frame is constructed out of driftwood, symbolizing journeys across oceans with origins in other lands.

   &nbsp; &nbsp; A home may be a clearing within a forest, a camp in the middle of a desert, an island surrounded by the sea.
-Beyond the clearing lies the devil.
-Away from the camp there are no signs of life.
-Out in the sea changes occur without notice.
-This sense of the outside as the place of threat and the unknown heightens the significance of home as the place of safety, order and even divine protection.
+The sense of the outside as the place of threat and the unknown heightens the significance of home as the place of comfort, safety and protection.

   &nbsp;